NISYSLAB/Emory-BMI-GSoC/README.md

 ***

+**[8] Develop a drag-and-drop frontend for WDL and CWL workflows **

+**Mentors:** Babak Mahmoudi (b.mahmoudi -at- emory.edu) and Parisa Sarikhani (psarikh -at- emory.edu)

+**Overview:** Standard workflow languages such as Common Workflow Language (CWL) and Workflow Description Language (WDL) are traditionally written by hand and executed by workflow frameworks such as Cromwell and Toil.
+Drag-and-drop front-end frameworks exist, but are also limited limited by their usability across platforms.
+A seamless front-end to support workflow development can help the open source community tremendously.
+CWL and WDL limit their focus to workflows that can be represented by a directed acyclic graph (DAG).
+So, while a drag-and-drop interface may allow more diverse graph types such as directed graphs, when converting, the DAG format must be verified.
+Furthermore, APIs (such as RESTful interfaces) should be provided to internally pass the workflow definitions to the backend, to avoid having a backend application having to read and parse the workflow files (WDL and CWL) again, rather than having them directly use the workflow definitions by the other programs.

+**Current Status:** Our previous GSoC project DHGWorkflow enabled us to visually create Directed Hypergraphs (DHGs) and export them as GraphML files through its browser-based lightweight environment.
+This project could use a similar approach to generate WDL and CWL files from a browser-based application.
+Forking and adopting DHGWorkflow is an option.
+There are also stand-alone CWL and WDL drag-and-drop projects such as Rabix that can be adopted for this project.

+**Required Skills:** Languages of choice for front-end and the APIs.

+**Code Challenge:** A demo to highlight the potential of developing this task, such as a prototype or a mock up.

+**Source Code:**  New Project

+**Slack room:** gsoc-emory-bmi.slack.com wdl

+**Effort:** Full-time

+***

 **We are still actively working on the project ideas.
 We keep adding more project ideas with time.
 Please check again to find more project ideas within the couple of weeks.**

 ***